 - Operational Protocols: Implement strict internal procedures for handling sensitive data, limiting access, and monitoring communication.

-- IT Security: To protect digital information, invest in robust IT infrastructure, including encryption, access controls, and cybersecurity measures.
+- IT Security: To protect digital information, invest in a robust IT infrastructure, including encryption, access controls, and cybersecurity measures.

 - Anonymization: When initially marketing the business, consider omitting identifying details to protect your identity.